 How to Store Produce

-There’s nothing worse than tossing fresh berries or veggies that have sat in the fridge too long, but you can increase the odds that you’ll have a chance to use them with a few simple tips.
+There’s nothing worse than tossing fresh berries or veggies that have sat in the fridge too long, or that went badly immediately when you brought them home from the store.
+But you can increase the odds that you’ll have a chance to use them with a few simple tips.
+And by storing produce this way, you’ll be sure to get your money’s worth—and actually enjoy what you buy.

 How to Store Avocados